LuyuanPeng/luyuan.github.io/content/authors/admin/_index.md

 ## About Me

-Luyuan is a PhD candidate in the Department of Electrical and Computer Engineering at the National University of Singapore, under the supervision of Assoc Prof Mandar Chitre and Dr. Hari Vishnu.

-Her research interests include field robotics in challenging environments and applied machine learning in underwater acoustic communication.
-Her current research focuses on applying machine learning to solve real-time image transmission challenges in underwater robotics, with the goal of enhancing the tetherless control of remotely operated underwater vehicles.
-In 2024, Luyuan was honored with the _IEEE Oceanic Engineering Society (OES) Women in Engineering Propel_ award for her contributions to the field.
-In addition to her research, she has actively contributed to the academic community by organizing several international conferences, workshops and competitions.
-She is also the editor of _IEEE OES Student Newsletter_.
+I'm a PhD candidate in the Department of Electrical and Computer Engineering at the National University of Singapore, under the supervision of Assoc Prof Mandar Chitre and Dr. Hari Vishnu.
+My research interests focus on field robotics in challenging environments.
+In addition to her research, I actively contribute to the academic community by organizing several international conferences, workshops and competitions.
+In 2024, I was honored with the _IEEE Oceanic Engineering Society (OES) Women in Engineering Propel_ award for her contributions to the field.

-Apart from her academic interests, Luyuan has a strong passion for tech entreprenurship.
-She also enjoys tennis, scuba diving, playing guitar, cold places and hot sake.
+Apart from her academic interests, I have a strong passion for tech entreprenurship and enjoy tennis, scuba diving, playing guitar, cold places and hot sake.